idrsdev/streamlit-react-flask/README.md

 # Streamlit Custom Components

 An App where we load react components into streamlit.
 The data can be received and passed to these react components.
-We also integrated Flask API to make our requests allowing us to utilize machine learning models deloyed with Flask
+We also integrated Flask API to make our requests allowing us to utilize machine learning models deloyed with Flask.

 #### Overview